oreillymedia/orm-atlas-plugins/README.md

 To run the example, run `gulp examples`.
 Then open `localhost:8002` in your browser.

 All examples should have at least on example file in the `examples` folder.
+Also make sure to add a link to the example in `examples/index.html`.

 Testing a plugin
 ----------------